cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 # OWASP ZAP Scans

+From the [ZAP documentation](https://www.zaproxy.org/getting-started/): "Zed Attack Proxy (ZAP) is a free, open-source penetration testing tool being maintained under the umbrella of the Open Web Application Security Project (OWASP).
+ZAP is designed specifically for testing web applications and is both flexible and extensible."

+We run ZAP from a platform operator's local machine.
+ZAP opens a Firefox instance that is configured to proxy all requests through ZAP.
+ZAP can then analyze and modify the requests.

 ## Preliminary work - Sandbox User Setup

 We scan our externally facing apps as _sandbox users_ of cloud.gov, via the cloud.gov IdP, instead of _platform admins_.
 This vastly speeds up scans since the spider doesn't crawl every app and org in _logs_ or _dashboard_, and also avoids issues with ZAP "clicking" on links with undesired impacts.